projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 DMA Remapping Report ACPI table
 ===============================

-For generic platforms, ACRN hypervisor retrieves DMAR information from the ACPI table, and parses the DMAR reporting structure to discover the number of DMA-remapping hardware units present in the platform as well as the devices under the scope of a remapping hardware unit, as shown in :numref:`dma-remap-report`:
+For generic platforms, the ACRN hypervisor retrieves DMAR information from the ACPI table and then parses the DMAR reporting structure to discover the number of DMA-remapping hardware units present in the platform as well as the devices under the scope of a remapping hardware unit, as shown in :numref:`dma-remap-report`: